 1. Preheat oven to 180 C and prepare a 9 x 5 inch loaf tin or a muffin tray.
 (This mixture can fit into two large muffin trays) Grease the tin with oil and line with baking paper.

-2. In a mixing bowl whisk the olive oil and eggs until fluffy.
+2. For finer textured banana bread, grind the oats in a dry food processor or blender and set aside.
+In a mixing bowl whisk the olive oil and eggs until fluffy.
 Add yogurt, honey and bananas mashed with a fork.
 Mix well before adding the dry ingredients.

 3. Chop the nuts, reserving a table spoon of chopped nuts, for the final step before baking.
 Now add the dry ingredients into the wet, mixing all in one at a time to incorporate ingredients properly.
 Of course all this can be done in a mixer or food processor, but there is much beauty and therapy in mixing by hand and connecting with your food.